fdch/berelay/README.md

 ![berelay](https://raw.githubusercontent.com/fdch/berelay/master/berelay.jpg "berelay")

-A multichannel delay network based on the lorenz system of equatons, with an extra random twist, and presets you can play around with.
-It is intended for live performance with a line input (guitar or other). `berelay` is entirely made in Pure Data and uses `fd_lib` and `timbreID`, both avaliable via `Help>Find Externals`
+A multichannel delay network based on the lorenz system of equations, with an extra random twist, and presets with which you can play around.
+It is intended for live performance with a line input (guitar or other). `berelay` is entirely made in Pure Data and uses the externa libraries `fd_lib` and `timbreID`, both avaliable via `Help>Find Externals`.

 ---